JonJagger/cyber-dojo/md/running-a-dojo.md

 By default, the diff between two successive traffic-lights is displayed.
-For example, suppose you have 65 traffic lights and you click on the 42nd one - the history dialog will display the diff between traffic-lights 41 and 42 (and the number 42 will appear between the << < and the > >> controls).
+For example, suppose you have 65 traffic lights and you click on the 42nd one - the history dialog will display the diff between traffic-lights 41st and 42nd (and the number 42 will appear between the << < and > >> controls).

 Navigating using the << < > >> buttons
   * << moves backward to the first traffic-light, displaying the diff of 0 <-> 1